Civil Rights Protections

-Those whose civil rights have been violated may have the option of filing a complaint directly with the government or bringing a civil suit against a discriminating party to recover losses incurred as a result of the discrimination.
-Our legal team is dedicated to obtaining justice for clients whose civil rights have been violated.
+Those whose civil rights have been violated may have the option of filing a complaint directly with the government or bringing a civil suit against a discriminating party to recover losses incurred because of the discrimination.
+An experienced civil rights attorney can obtain justice for clients whose civil rights have been violated.

 Civil Rights Law

 Federal laws prohibit discrimination in education, employment, housing, and voting, among other settings.
 The most prominent legislation in this arena is the Civil Rights Act of 1964, which prohibits discrimination based on race, color, national origin, sex, or religion in public establishments that are engaged in interstate commerce.

 Regulations that Cover Civil Rights Violations

 Civil rights go to the very foundation of the United States of America.
 The country was built on the notion that every individual has a right to life, liberty, and the pursuit of happiness.
 Unfortunately, sometimes people forget that having the freedoms citizens enjoy comes with the responsibility of having to respect the rights of others.

 There are also individuals who work in positions of authority such as the government who also forget those basic principles.
 There are several federal and state laws that regulate how people should treat others and more importantly strive to ensure that everyone in the United States enjoy the same freedoms as others.
 Some of those laws are as follows:

 - Bill of Rights: The first 10 amendments to the Constitution are at the core of a U.S. citizen’s rights.
 They are designed to protect a citizen from the overreach of government.